-Record the total payment amount received in 2011 from all other Local or State farm programs not already mentioned.
+Include Federal, State, and Local agricultural or conservation program payments not reported above, such as rental, cost share, and other incentive payments received.
 Exclude payments received from private, non-profit, or other non-governmental entities.
-Include rental, cost share, and other incentive payments received.
-Exclude payments received in 2011 from selling an easement.
+Exclude payments received in the reference year from selling an easement.
 Generally, an easement permanently restricts use of the land (e.g., a grassland easement restricts cropping rights, and a farmland preservation easement restricts development), although some States specify a maximum easement term of about 30 years.
-Also, the landowner typically receives payment in one lump sum.
+Exclude CCC loan payments.